terrajobst/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/azure-apps/index.md

 ## <a name="protocol-settings-https"></a>Configurações de protocolo (HTTPS)

 As associações de protocolo de segurança permitem que você especifique um certificado a ser usado ao responder a solicitações em HTTPS.
 A associação requer um certificado privado válido ( *.pfx*) emitido para o nome do host específico.
-Para obter mais informações, consulte [tutorial: associar um certificado SSL personalizado existente ao serviço de Azure app](/azure/app-service/app-service-web-tutorial-custom-ssl).
+For more information, see [Tutorial: Bind an existing custom SSL certificate to Azure App Service](/azure/app-service/app-service-web-tutorial-custom-ssl).

 ## <a name="transform-webconfig"></a>Transformação do Web.config